 The fabric clocks run at the LHC bunch clock frequency, the MGTs are clocked off multiples of the LHC clock.
-The jitter on the MGT bunch clock path is tightly controlled with help of a PLL device.
+The jitter on the MGT clock path is tightly controlled with help of a PLL device.
 The clock fan-out chips chosen are devices with multiple signal level input compatibility, and output levels suitable for their respective use, either LVDS or CML.

 There are two independent clock trees for the fabric clocks into all FPGAs.
-There is one common MGT clock tree into all FPGAs.
-It carries the LHC based reference clock.
-Three segmented crystal clock trees allow for use of a multitude of bitrates on the incoming MGT links.
+There are two MGT clock trees into all FPGAs.
+This allows for both crystal based and LHC wide clocks to be distributed on the module.
 The control FPGA receives additional local clocks since it handles DAQ, ROI, and control links as well.